(The PDA conference in Perth on November 11, 2025)

 1. Very low capacity / Recovery

-Capacity is significantly limited.
-Functioning focuses on basic self-care and the safest possible environment.
-Expectations are minimal.
+There is very little capacity.
+Functioning is limited to basic self-care and the safest possible environment.
+Expectations need to remain low.
 Recovery takes time and cannot be rushed.

 2. Stability